gridsome/gridsome.org/blog/2018-09-14-say-hello-to-gridsome/index.md

 You don't need to know GraphQL or Vue to get started with Gridsome - It's a great way to get introduced to both.

-Here is an example on how to query posts from the GraphQL layer in Gridsome inside a Vue component:
+Here is an example on how to query posts from the GraphQL layer in a page:

 ```html